Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Introduction

 \section{Introduction}

-\paragraph{1.1 Facility location game on real line.} In the one-dimensional facility location problem, agents are located on the real line and a planner is to build facilities on the line to serve the agents.
+In the one-dimensional facility location problem, agents are located on the real line, and a planner's goal is to build one or more facilities on the line to serve the agents.
 The cost of an agent is her distance to the nearest facility.
-The problem asks for facility locations that minimize the total cost of all agents (the utilitarian objective), or the maximum cost among all agents (the egalitarian objective).
-It is well-known that both optimization problems can be solved in polynomial time.
-Over the past decade, these problems have been intensively studied from the perspective of mechanism design.
+The problem asks to locate facilities to minimize the total cost of all agents (the utilitarian objective) or the maximum cost among all agents (the egalitarian objective).
+It is well-known that both optimization problems can be solved in polynomial time \cite{love1976adynamic}.
+Over the past decade \cite{procaccia2009approximate,lu2010asymptotically,alon2010strategyproof,cai2016facility,aziz2020facility,wang2023multi}, these problems have undergone intensive study from the perspectives of mechanism design and game theory.
 A key conversion in the models is that now each agent becomes strategic and may misreport her position to decrease her cost.
-These new problems are called the \emph{facility location games}, which require to design \emph{mechanisms} that truthfully elicit the positions of agents and (approximately) minimize the objective of total cost or maximum cost.
+These new problems are called the \emph{facility location games}, which require to design \emph{mechanisms} that elicit the true positions of agents and output facility locations to (approximately) minimize the total or maximum cost.